 When we first receive your referral, one of our clinical team will "triage" it.
 This involves looking at the referral, any available imaging, deciding if any additional imaging is needed and how urgently you need to be seen.
 The urgency of your referral is dependent on the condition you are experiencing and the severity of your symptoms.
-If your referral is considered urgent, you will be seen within two weeks, If it's considered semi-urgent, you will be seen within a month.
-Our current wait time for conditions that aren't considered urgent/semi-urgent is approximately 8 weeks.
+If your referral is considered urgent, you will be seen within a month, If it's considered semi-urgent, you will be seen within 2 months.
+Our current wait time for conditions that aren't considered urgent/semi-urgent is approximately 4 months.
 If your condition changes while you are waiting to see us, please let our admin team know.

 What can I expect at my first appointment?

 At your first appointment, a detailed history regarding your current problem will be taken, along with a relevant examination.
 All previous investigations, current medication and treatment to date will also be discussed.
 Based on the information gathered, further investigations or treatment recommendations will be made.
 Depending on your needs, it is possible you may also see other health professionals during the course of your treatment to ensure you get the best possible care.

 It is important that during the first appointment adequate time is available to review in detail your presenting problem.
 An initial consultation will take 30 - 45 minutes and include examination, x-ray assessment and discussion about your treatment options.
 For those patients requiring up-to-date x-rays extra time to attend a radiology appointment prior to the assessment will also be required.

 You are encouraged to bring a support person/s along to your first appointment if you wish.
 Please also write down a list of questions if you have them to discuss.
 If your support person is unable to attend in person, a video conference can be arranged (please let us know if advance if you require this).
 If you wish to have copy of your clinic letter, please request this at the time of the appointment.

 What do I need to bring to the appointment?